informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

   `checkMisbehaviourAndUpdateState`.
 It may also query `queryChainConsensusState`.

-- multiple relayers may talk to one handler. some relayers correct some faulty.
+- multiple relayers may talk to one handler.
+Some relayers might be some faulty.